retran/meowvim/README.md

 ## 🙏 Acknowledgments

-`Meowvim` builds on the excellent work of the Neovim community.
+`meowvim` builds on the excellent work of the Neovim community.

 ### Core Dependencies